-At the same time, a young generation of companies and people is growing up who have not come to know software as a large monolith.
-They are used to smartphones and expect apps that are quickly accessible and focused on usability.
-Can modern ERP software meet such expectations?
+At the same time, a young generation of companies and people is growing up who have not learnt about software as a large monolith.
+They are used to expecting quickly accessible apps focussed on usability from their smartphones.
+Can modern ERP software fulfil these expectations?

 Read MoreWhen does an ERP system have to adapt?